lilessam/mailsender/README.md

 ##Backend groups mail sender plugin for OctoberCMS
 Plugin can be used for sending mails to any of backend user groups.

 The plugin sends your mail to all backend users who are in the group you select.

 ###Main features
-* Sending plain mails
+* Sending plain mails.
-* Sending HTML mails
+* Sending HTML mails.
-* Advanced editor
+* Advanced editor.
+* Ability to send test mails.

 ###Available languages
 * en - English